Last updated: March 1, 2021

 Nevada

-Recreational use is legal as of 2016.
-Adults over the age of 21 may possess, transport and cultivate marijuana for personal use.
+Recreational and medicinal use of marijuana are both legal as of 2016 in Nevada.
+Adults over the age of 21 may possess, transport, and cultivate marijuana for personal use.
+However, public consumption is strictly prohibited.

 Nevada drug testing »